Omni Channel Order Fulfillment

 In the US, online-only retailers are outgrowing their bricks-and-mortar colleagues by more than 62%.

-This coming of age has brought new heights of choice and convenience to the consumer, but has wrought havoc and headache for distribution centers that have undergone major change to keep up with them.
+This coming of age has brought new heights of choice and convenience to the consumer but has wrought havoc and headache for distribution centers that have undergone a major change to keep up with them.

 Soon after, the “dot com bubble” burst, and for a few years, at least, things stayed relatively the same.

-Fast forward to the mid 2000s, and the story was different.
-E commerce sales soared into the billions and engineers and managers were faced with a difficult problem.
-How does a distribution center, set up for pallets and cases fulfill an order for a single pair of shoes without disrupting everything?
+Fast forward to the mid-2000s, and the story was different.
+E-commerce sales soared into the billions, and engineers and managers faced a difficult problem.
+How does a distribution center set up for pallets and cases fulfill an order for a single pair of shoes without disrupting everything?

-For many, the answer was entire facilities dedicated to piece fulfillment, separate from store fulfillment.
-In time, this became costly as doubling costs of equipment, manpower, facility space and inventory mounted.
+For many, the answer was entire facilities dedicated to piecing fulfillment, separate from store fulfillment.
+In time, this became costly as doubling costs of equipment, manpower, facility space, and inventory mounted.

-The challenges of operating everything from one facility, from pallet to piece, are many.
-A great omni-channel DC must solve a bunch of issues.
+There are many challenges of operating everything from one facility, from pallet to piece.
+A great omnichannel DC must solve a bunch of issues.